 I always eat my vegetables and any leftovers on my husband’s plate.
-I know that big dollop of herb butter they throw in there has to help, but I came pretty close to the real deal with these Hibachi Style Teriyaki Vegetables.
-I didn’t need a bunch of butter to do it either.
+That big dollop of herb butter they throw in there has to help, but I came pretty close to the real deal with these Hibachi Style Teriyaki Vegetables.
+No giant dollops of butter required!

 The other key to this recipe is make sure you cook the vegetables in a single layer and in stages.
 Part of the magic of the Hibachi grill is the fact that you have a very hot surface where all the food makes direct contact with the heat.
 That’s why everything that comes off that grill tastes amazing.

 Since I don’t have a Hibachi and you probably don’t either, I recommend cooking the vegetables in stages and then bringing them all back together at the end before adding the sauce.
 I think shrimp, chicken, steak or salmon would all compliment these on the side.
 Take your pick.
 If you’re vegetarian or vegan simply serve them over rice.

 If you make these please comment below and let me know how it went!
 I love it when you rate and review my recipes!